zcqsntr/retro_matrix/README.md

 git clone https://github.com/zcqsntr/retro_matrix --recursive
 ```

-If this doesn't work try the step below.
+If the application doesn't run after you've done this try the steps below.

 If you need to recompile for any reason then you need to setup libevdev first: